Lutfozzaman Babar: Entry to Politics

-Babar is originated from Netrokona.
-He joined the central committee of Bangladesh Nationalist Party in 1996.
+By 1996, he joined the central committee of the Bangladesh Nationalist Party and became a lawmaker from Netrokona-4 constituency.
 Babar was elected to parliament twice from Netrokona-4 constituency during 1991–1996 and 2001–2006.
-In 2001, he was appointed as the State Minister of Home Affairs as the youngest member of the Khaleda Zia Cabinet.
+In 2001, he was appointed as the Minister of State for Home Affairs as the youngest member of the Khaleda Zia Cabinet.

-After the 2005 Netrokona bombing, Babar first blamed the attack on a Hindu man, Yadav Das, who was killed in the explosion but on 15 December 2005, he rescinded his statement and said Yadav was innocent.
+After the 2005 Netrokona bombing, Babar initially blamed the attack on a Hindu man, Yadav Das, who was killed in the explosion.
+However, on 15 December 2005, he rescinded his statement and said Yadav was innocent.

-On 27 December 2008, Babar was expelled from BNP after contesting the 2008 Bangladeshi general election as an independent candidate while in prison.
+On 27 December 2008, Babar was expelled from BNP after contesting the 2008 Bangladeshi general election as an independent candidate despite being in prison.
 In December 2009, BNP withdrew the expulsion order against him and reinstated him in the party.